reflex-dev/reflex-azure-auth/README.md

 Before performing privileged backend operations, it is important to validate the tokens to ensure they have not been tampered with.
 Use `AzureAuthState._validate_tokens()` helper method to validate the tokens.

+### Customize the UI

+The `register_auth_endpoints` function accepts 3 optional UI callables:

+#### `loading_page`

+This is the page displayed before and after redirecting to the Azure authorization endpoint.

+The default implementation uses  `rx.cond(~rx.State.is_hydrated | ~AzureAuthState.userinfo, ...)`
+to show a different message based on whether the user info was fetched or not.

+#### `popup_login_page`

+When the app is within an iframe, the normal redirect flow cannot be used, so the authentication is handled within a popup window.
+This callable returns the page displayed in the popup window before and after redirecting to the Azure authorization endpoint.

+#### `popup_logout_page`

+When the app is within an iframe, the normal redirect flow cannot be used, so the authentication is handled within a popup window.
+This callable returns the page displayed in the popup window before redirecting to the Azure logout endpoint.